jedinym/sqc-text/main.typ

   Introduction
 ]

-The quality of macromolecular structures has been the focus of biomolecular chemists for as long as the methods determining the structure of these molecules have been used.
+Validating biomacromolecules is a critical step in ensuring the accuracy and reliability of structural data in biological research.

-The data from these experimental methods (X-ray crystallography, nuclear magnetic resonance, and electron microscopy) are supplied with atomic coordinates - electronic records containing the relative positions of atoms in the structure.
+The data acquired using experimental methods (such as X-ray crystallography, nuclear magnetic resonance, and electron microscopy) are supplied with atomic coordinates $dash.en$ electronic records containing the relative positions of atoms in the structure.
 Because of the experimental nature of the methods, these structural models can contain a wide range of errors.
-Therefore, determining the quality of a structure is paramount in creating inferences from experiments.
+Therefore, determining the quality of a structure is of prime importance in creating inferences from experiments.

 This reality is reflected by the fact that every structure deposited into the _Protein Data Bank_ (the single global archive of three-dimensional structural